-The Internet is awash in free typing games for kids take typing one step (err, key) at a time, so kids won’t get overwhelmed looking at the seemingly random arrangement of letters on the keyboard.
-Plus, they make typing practice fun — incorporating adventures, animals, songs, race cars, and more to keep kids engaged and entertained while deepening their QWERTY command.
+There are tons of free typing games for kids online, which take kids one step (er, one key) at a time, so they won’t get overwhelmed by the seemingly random QWERTY of the keyboard.
+We’ve rounded up eight of the best typing games, ranging from “beginner” to “advanced.”
+They all make typing practice fun — incorporating adventures, animals, songs, race cars, and more.
 All of the typing practice games below are free, focus on specific skills, remind kids to use good form, and allow them to build on skills with increasingly advanced levels.
 The hard part is dragging kids away when computer time is over.

 In this interactive game from the BBC, kids are led through four levels of typing practice by a groovy British goat, a dancing hippo, a German mountain cow, and a Persian cat.
 Each level is divided into three stages, which focuses on specific keys, and emphasizes proper form.
 Because there’s such detailed instruction, kids can play this game relatively independently.
 It’s well-paced and offers plenty of positive reinforcement, which is key for kids who get frustrated or overwhelmed by the task.